basecamp/omakub/README.md

-# Omakub
+# Omakora

-Turn a fresh Ubuntu installation into a fully-configured, beautiful, and modern web development system by running a single command.
-That's the one-line pitch for Omakub.
+Turn a fresh Fedora installation into a fully-configured, beautiful, and modern web development system by running a single command.
+That's the one-line pitch for Omakora.
 No need to write bespoke configs for every essential tool just to get started or to be up on all the latest command-line tools.
-Omakub is an opinionated take on what Linux can be at its best.
+Omakora is an opinionated take on what Linux can be at its best.

-Watch the introduction video and read more at [omakub.org](https://omakub.org).
+Watch the introduction video and read more at [omakora.org](https://omakora.org).

 ## Contributing to the documentation

-Please help us improve Omakub's documentation on the [basecamp/omakub-site repository](https://github.com/basecamp/omakub-site).
+Please help us improve Omakora's documentation on the [basecamp/omakora-site repository](https://github.com/basecamp/omakora-site).

 ## License

-Omakub is released under the [MIT License](https://opensource.org/licenses/MIT).
+Omakora is released under the [MIT License](https://opensource.org/licenses/MIT).